LawSmith408/WhiskerAnalyses/README.md

 2. Static FE simulation for controlled tip displacement
 3. Static FE simulation for controlled tip force
 4. Dynamic FE simulation for natural frequency
-5. Dynamic FE simulation for frequency after beam is plucked.
+5. Dynamic FE simulation for frequency after the beam is plucked.
 6. Data visualizations of all of the above.

 ## Required Dependencies for getting started.